- Route Map

 - 2-day tickets (valid for 48 hours)

-(Example) If you purchase a one-day ticket at 3:00 pm in June 30, it will be valid until 3:00 pm on July 1.
+(Example) A ticket used to board the bus at 2:00 pm on June 30 will be valid until 2:00 pm on July 1.

 * Young children: children of elementary school age or below.
 Children below elementary school age are free when sitting on a lap.

 Kyoto Station was designed by the architect Hiroshi Hara based on the idea of Kyoto being a gateway to history.
-The building incorporates a grid-like design resembling a go board, which is characteristic of Heian-era Kyoto, and features gate-like structures at the Karasuma and Hachijo exits.
+The building incorporates a grid-like design resembling a go board, which is characteristic of Heian-era Kyoto, and features gate-like structures at the Karasuma Exit and Hachijo Exit.

 The pedestrian walkway between the Karasuma Exit and the Hachijo Exit includes an expansive sightseeing information office for easy usability for domestic and overseas travelers alike.